supercasp29/SocketQuery2000/README.md

+Here's your README with some appropriate emojis added to make it more engaging:

+---

-# Socket Server
+# Socket Server 🔌

 ## Overview

 This project is a simple socket server that listens for client connections and processes basic commands.
-It is containerized using Docker for easy deployment.
+It is containerized using Docker 🐳 for easy deployment.

-## Features
+## Features ✨

 - Accepts multiple client connections using threads (each client runs in a separate thread for efficient handling)
 - Handles the following commands:
   - `WHO` - Returns the number of connected clients
   - `WHERE` - Returns a unique server identifier (UUID)
   - `WHY` - Returns "42" as an answer
-  - Unrecognized commands return an error message
+  - Unrecognized commands return an error message ❌
 - Graceful shutdown on `SIGINT` (Ctrl+C)
 - Non-blocking I/O using `select`
-- Includes automated tests for command processing
+- Includes automated tests for command processing 🧪

-## Project Structure
+## Project Structure 📂

 ```plaintext
 .